dcernach/hl2mt-next/README.rst

 Qt_ graphical interface that will run under Linux, Mac and Windows.
 The application has a lot of configuration options that should allow anyone to customize the created tokens so they work with existing Maptool_ frameworks.

+Here you can see a demo of the application: `Basic Overview <https://www.youtube.com/watch?v=TufLB57vgc4>`_

 .. image:: http://tarsis.org/images/hl2mt.png